saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/cucumber.md

 <p><small>| OPTIONAL | ARRAY |</small></p>

 Specifies any npm packages that are required to run tests and should, therefore, be included in the bundle.
-Unlike `packages`, which installs dependencies on the VM, the dependencies specified here have to be already installed in the local `node_modules` folder.
+The dependencies specified here have to be already installed in the local `node_modules` folder.
 These dependencies, along with any related transitive dependencies, are then included in the bundle that is uploaded to Sauce Labs.

-If you have already been including `node_modules` in your bundle, then this feature will help you speed up your tests by reducing the amount of files in the bundle.
-A smaller bundle will upload and extract faster, which speeds up the setup on the VM, facilitating a faster test feedback cycle.

-Take note that the syntax is different from `packages`.
-It's a simple **list** of dependencies, without the need to specify the version.

-In order to run Playwright with Cucumber test, you need to install the following required packages locally and then add dependencies to the config.
+In order to run Cucumber-js with Playwright test, you need to install the following required packages locally and then add dependencies to the config.

 ```yaml
 npm: